 And for some of them, the library will be the only place where they will be fully, digitally “at home.”
 We already are seeing new cracks in the digital divide.
 Laptops, smartphones, and home Wi-Fi that may work fine for casual or entertainment purposes … that may work for one adult for checking email or minimal web surfing … will not be enough to support a full family of digital residents.
 These individuals may need to “live” at your library for a time.

 Not literally, of course.
 Because we’re talking about “digital residents.”
 But we all knew children—maybe you were that child—who didn’t have access to books at home.
 And we say of them, lovingly, that they “lived at the library” when they were young.
 That will hold true for some of these new digital residents at the New Model Library.
 They will find their home with you as they learn to navigate a world where school, work, and life are more online than ever before.

 This is, I believe, a wonderful opportunity for us.

 “Getting embedded in the LMS [Learning Management System] makes it clear that the library isn’t just some place over there if that is in fact what some students still think—the library is all around us.
 It is here; it is wherever you need to be; it’s wherever you are.
 So, as long as they are online.” ~ University Librarian, four-year college library, North America

 We can learn from many of the changes that were forced on us because of COVID-19.
 We can make transitions to longer term, positive transformations.
 The library leaders we’re in discussion with are sharing how they think the New Model Library might emerge.
-A report of these discussions and this vision will be available later in 2020.
+A report of these discussions and this vision will be available in 2021.

 We already are very good at these things.
 We are good at sharing.
 We are good at learning.
 We are good at virtual and electronic.
 Now, we just have to be even better and more purposeful as we help these new residents find their place.